 If you smell gas…

-If there are no flames or sparks, immediately put out all smoking materials and other open flames.
+No flames or sparks!
+Immediately put out all smoking materials and other open flames.
 Do not operate lights, appliances, telephones, or cell phones.
 Flames or sparks from these sources can trigger an explosion or a fire.

 Leave the area immediately!
 Get everyone out of the building or area where you suspect gas is leaking.